-- Where a child has been harmed, is at risk of harm, or is in immediate danger, schools and colleges should make a referral to local children's social care. - At the point of referral to children's social care, schools and colleges will generally inform parents or carers, unless there are compelling reasons not to (if informing apparent or carer is going to put the child at additional risk).
-Any such decision should be made with the support of children's social care. - If a referral is made, children's social care will then make enquiries to determine whether any of the children involved are in need of protection or other services. - Where statutory assessments are appropriate, the school or college (especially the designated safeguarding lead or a deputy) should be working alongside, and cooperating with, the relevant lead social worker.
+- Where a child has been harmed, is at risk of harm, or is in immediate danger, schools and colleges should make a referral to local Children's Social Care. - At the point of referral to Children's Social Care, schools and colleges will generally inform parents or carers, unless there are compelling reasons not to (if informing apparent or carer is going to put the child at additional risk).
+Any such decision should be made with the support of Children's Social Care. - If a referral is made, Children's Social Care will then make enquiries to determine whether any of the children involved are in need of protection or other services. - Where statutory assessments are appropriate, the school or college (especially the Designated Safeguarding Lead or a deputy) should be working alongside, and cooperating with, the relevant lead social worker.
 Collaborative working will help ensure the best possible package of coordinated support is implemented for the victim and, where appropriate, the alleged perpetrator(s) and any other children that require support. - Schools and colleges should not wait for the outcome (or even the start) of a children's social care investigation before protecting the victim and other children in the school or college.
-It will be important for the designated safeguarding lead(or a deputy) to work closely with children's social care (and other agencies as required) to ensure any actions the school or college takes do not jeopardise a statutory investigation.
-The risk assessment as per paragraph 445-447 will help inform any decision.
+It will be important for the designated safeguarding lead (or a deputy) to work closely with children's social care (and other agencies as required) to ensure any actions the school or college takes do not jeopardise a statutory investigation.
+The risk assessment as per paragraph 445-447 in KCSIE 23, will help inform any decision.
 Consideration of safeguarding the victim, alleged perpetrator(s), any other children directly involved in the safeguarding report and all children at the school or college should be immediate. - In some cases, children's social care will review the evidence and decide a statutory intervention is not appropriate.
-The school or college (generally led by the designated safeguarding lead or a deputy) should be prepared to refer again if they believe the child remains in immediate danger or at risk of harm.
-If a statutory assessment is not appropriate, the designated safeguarding lead (or a deputy) should consider other support mechanisms such as early help, specialist support and pastoral support. - Whatever the response, it should be under-pinned by the principle that there is a zero tolerance approach to sexual violence and sexual harassment and it is never acceptable and will not be tolerated. - All concerns, discussions, decisions and reasons for decisions should be recorded (written or electronic).
+The school or college (generally led by the Designated Safeguarding Lead or a deputy) should be prepared to refer again if they believe the child remains in immediate danger or at risk of harm.
+If a statutory assessment is not appropriate, the designated safeguarding lead (or a deputy) should consider other support mechanisms such as early help, specialist support and pastoral support. - Whatever the response, it should be under-pinned by the principle that there is a zero-tolerance approach to sexual violence and sexual harassment, and it is never acceptable and will not be tolerated. - All concerns, discussions, decisions and reasons for decisions should be recorded (written or electronic).